magpylib/magpylib/README.md

 ---

+### Guides & Installation:

+**Please [check out our documentation](https://magpylib-magpylib.readthedocs-hosted.com/) for [getting started](https://magpylib-magpylib.readthedocs-hosted.com/) and more info!**
+_Installation methods are still WIP._

+Installing this project locally:
+- Clone this repository to your machine.
+- In the directory, run `pip install .` in your conda terminal.

 ### Example:

 - Two permanent magnets with axial magnetization are created and geometrically manipulated.
 They are grouped in a single collection and the system geometry is displayed using a supplied method.